shreyaskapale/OpenCV_mouse/README.md

             - imutils
 ### Hardware :
             - webcam
-            - And you also need a small green dot like paper or a green thermocol ball sticked on your finger
+            - And you also need a small green dot like  on paper or a green thermocol ball sticked on your finger

 #### usage :
 `$  python Openmouse.py`